 Church tax is paid by those affiliated to the Roman-Catholic Church, the Lutheran or Reformed Protestant Church, the Jewish Parish or some free Protestant churches.
 You do not have to pay if you belong, for example, to the Anglican Church or Orthodox Church or if you have no affiliation with a church.
 In case of doubt, you can ask the residents' registration office.

 Social security and accident insurance

 If you have a work contract, you have to pay social security contributions in Germany.
-If you have a Stipendium, you are exempted from that.
-But you should at least take out a (private) health insurance.
+If you have a fellowship/Stipendium, you are exempted from that.
+But you at least have to take out a (private) health insurance.